HPSCIL/cuFSDAF/README.md

    - For the Linux/Unix version:
    $ ./cuFSDAF Parameters.txt

++ The fused image will be saved in the path of your input coarse image at t1, named "xxx_cuFSDAF.tif".
 + Note: The computational performance of cuFSDAF largely depends on the GPU.
 The more powerful is the GPU, the better performance.